Its been a fabulous reading year and I struggled to narrow down my choice to ten, but after a lot of thought I have come up with a final list!

 For the first time I have seperated my choices into a fictional top ten and a non-fictional top five.
 All the books have been 5* reads and there were a number of books that only just missed making the final list, just because I read so many great books.

-The Trouble with Goats and Sheep took me right back to the long hot summer of 1976.
+The Trouble with Goats and Sheep by Joanna Cannon took me right back to the long hot summer of 1976.
 Charming and beautifully written, I look forward to more books from this extraordinary talented writer.

-The Watch Maker of Filigree Street is a intricate combination of a victorian mystery and a fantasy story.
+The Watch Maker of Filigree Street by Natasha Pulley is a intricate combination of a Victorian mystery and a fantasy story.
 Added to that is the unexpected love story at its heart.

-The Past was one of Waterstone’s recommeded fiction books in 2016 and it charmed me.
+The Past by Tessa Hadley. was one of Waterstone’s recommeded fiction books in 2016 and it charmed me.
 I loved the focus on characterisation and the time given to each member of the family.

-Dark Water is a clever study of adolescent yearning and obsession.
+Dark Water by Sara Hadley is a clever study of adolescent yearning and obsession.
 Making the most of the claustrophobic setting of an island community, the writer gives us a novel, that explores the inner turmoil suffered by a women running from her past.

-The Year of The Runaways is the story of a group of illegal immigrants forced to live hidden away from normal British society.
+The Year of The Runaways by Sunjeev Sahota is the story of a group of illegal immigrants forced to live hidden away from normal British society.
 Touching and often revealing, The Year of Runaways reminds us all that these are people with stories.

-Odd and the Frost Giants is beautifully written by Gaiman and stunningly illustrated by Chris Rididell.
+Odd and the Frost Giants is beautifully written by Neil Gaiman and stunningly illustrated by Chris Ridell.
 I don’t often read illustrated books, but this was magical and I will certainly be reading more in 2017.

-A Whole Life is a novella that tells the life story of a man who has little to say, but heart that is bigger than the world around him.
+A Whole Life by Robert Seethaler is a novella that tells the life story of a man who has little to say, but heart that is bigger than the world around him.
 Beautiful and simple, but also utterly captivating.

-The Reader on the 6.27 is utterly captivating.
+The Reader on the 6.27 by Jean-Paul Didierlaurent is utterly captivating.
 Whats not to love about a book about books, friendship and love?

 Welcome To Wherever You Are is a addictive thriler and my favourite of John Marr’s books so far.
 I loved the way he wove the story of so many characters into a high quality tale.
 You can run, but your past always catches up with you.